Navid200/xDrip/docs/Ascending-volume-profile.md

 The medium and high volumes correspond to the values of 0.7 and 1 in the graph.
 As soon as the alert is snoozed, both sound and vibration terminate.

-The `Delay Ascending Volume` setting is on the following page.
+You can reach the `Delay Ascending Volume` setting at:
 `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Glucose Alerts Settings`